MY COLONOSCOPY EXPERIENCES —PART 1

 After watching the CD I offered it to a friend who was about my age.
 When he returned the CD he told me something that I hadn’t known.
 He said, “You don’t have to sell me on the importance of colon cancer screening.
 I was diagnosed with colon cancer back in 1983 when I was living in Chicago.
 I was barely 30 years old at the time.
 Luckily, it was caught early, and I have remained cancer free ever since.
 And just to show you what a small world it is, remember the last doctor who Katie Couric interviewed on the CD?
 That was the same colon-rectal surgeon who diagnosed my colon cancer, and operated on me.”

-NOTE: Subsequent colonoscopy exams will be documented in Part 2, Part 3 and Part 4 of this article.
-This article is being broken down into four parts because of the length of the article.
+NOTE: Subsequent colonoscopy exams will be documented in Part 2, Part 3, Part 4, and Part 5 of this article.
+This article is being broken down into five parts because of the length of the article.